‘Twas the night before Christmas, when all through the house,

 Innovations like getting supplies to those in foreign lands,

-We work very hard for a managed d-life to be,
+We work very hard for a managed d-Life to be,

-And there is much help like CWD.
+And there is much help like at CWD.

-And DRI’s BioHub news became very fueled.
+And DRI’s BioHub news continue to gain fuel.

 There are so many camps that continue to say,